01 of 06

 Note that this method is especially useful if you get your hands on blood oranges since they are more difficult to peel than other oranges and they show off their brilliant color best when free of pith and membrane.

-Citrus supremes are perfect in Fennel Orange Salad, Beet, and Orange Salad, or Citrus Pomegranate Salad.
+Citrus supremes are perfect in Fennel, Grapefruit and Arugula Salad, Beet and Orange Salad, or Citrus Pomegranate Salad.